Karim-Haidar/research-paper/README.md

-# Artificial Intelligence in Medicine

-# How can AI create efficiency and effectiveness in Digital Health.
+## How can AI create efficiency and effectiveness in Digital Health.
 What are the benefits and challenges to come.